Best Private Student Loans for 2024

 Fortunly's Rating: Our editorial team determines the rating based on a set of evaluation criteria developed for each product and service category.

 Ascent is best-known for its independent undergraduate student loans, but it also offers loans with a cosigner for both undergraduate and graduate students.
-It’s one of the best student loan lenders, praised for its versatile repayment terms, diverse forbearance and deferment options, excellent referral program, and cashback rewards.
+The company is praised for its versatile repayment terms, diverse forbearance and deferment options, excellent referral program, and cashback rewards.

 Loan types